 CFA: Which player do you believe comes first today?
 The auction houses or the museums?

-CFA: Funnily it seems that young artists are renowned by auction houses before than by museums.
+CFA: Funnily it seems that young artists are popularized by auction houses before museums.
 However, once their prices are soaring they feel the need to be certified, and this is when they turn to institutions for exhibitions.

 CFA: Have you ever bought an old master?

 Stephan Janssen: No. When my grandfather died, we found out that a lot of works from his collection weren’t really what they were supposed to be.
 I don’t trust such world.
 I go to museums for that.
 I don’t want to have a Rubens.
 Nevertheless, when I said I don’t like landscapes it’s actually not true, I love Canaletto for instance.
 Do you want to know a funny story about the so called old masters?

 Stéphane Janssen: One day my daughter was 16 years old and she asked me to buy her a plane ticket to go to Florence because she wanted to go to a party there given by a friend of her.
 I agreed but at one condition, I told her that she would go, visit the Uffizi and bring me back the ticket.
 And of course, she said ok and brought me the ticket.
 Years later however she confessed that she just went in front of the museum, picked up a ticket from the sidewalk and never went in the museum!